NexPlayer/Android-SDK/properties.md

 Any track with a bandwidth smaller than this value will not be played back.

-> **Note** To dynamically set a minimum bandwidth allowed while content is playing, please call the methodNexABRController::changeMinBandWidth() instead.
+> **Note** To dynamically set a minimum bandwidth allowed while content is playing, please call the method `NexABRController::changeMinBandWidth()` instead.
 This property should be set to zero for no minimum.

 **Type:** unsigned integer